Space Coast Launches

 Date Mission Site Launch Window

-A United Launch Alliance Atlas 5 rocket will launch a batch of 29 broadband internet satellites for Amazon Leo’s low Earth orbit constellation.
-This is the seventh out of nine Atlas 5 rockets purchased by Amazon to fly its satellites.
-Updated: April 20
+A United Launch Alliance Atlas 5 rocket will launch a batch of 29 Amazon Leo satellites into low Earth orbit.
+This is the penultimate mission that the tech giant booked on an Atlas 5 rocket.
+Updated: May 12

 NET Q4 2026 Vulcan Centaur • Dream Chaser 1 SLC-41, Cape Canaveral Space Force Station, Florida TBD